msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 - Grad-CAM: The heatmap shows mixed patterns.
 Moderate red areas appear over the central and left portions of the lesion, indicating the model detected some malignancy-supporting features in these regions.
 However, the relatively low intensity of these red areas and the presence of cooler colours over other parts of the lesion suggest the malignancy-supporting evidence was weak.
 The overall pattern reflects the model's uncertainty in this borderline case.
 - SHAP: The analysis shows that dispersed green features to the right of centre in the image moderately influenced the AI's prediction toward "Malignant".
 Pale red areas off the centre moderately pushed the model's prediction toward "Benign".
 - The fact that both visual methods do not seem to be focused on the same area of the image may justify some concern.
 However, this may also reveal the complexity of how deep learning models process visual information.
-- Influence Function: The AI's decision was most influenced by similar cases that were diagnosed as "Malignant".
-63% of the most influential cases were "Malignant", while 37% were "Benign".
+- Influence Function: 63% of the most influential training cases were diagnosed as "Malignant", while 37% were diagnosed as "Benign".
 9% of these influential training samples were originally misclassified during training, which raises concerns about the reliability of the model's reasoning foundation and strongly warrants careful human review.

 **What This Means**